Senopiece/hands_cap_knowledge/propositions/Precise 3D hand tracking.md

+#criteria
+#cam_hand_tracking #hand_ground_truth

-Relying on [[MediapipeHands is good]] and applying mediapipe for  there are the points for constant precise hand pose estimation:
+Relying on [[MediapipeHands is good]] and applying mediapipe as the most accurate hand track method we have - there are the points for constant precise hand pose estimation:
 - More fps per camera
 - More camera resolution
 - 2+ cameras, more - better